g-jgreen/documentation/content/usage/waylay_engine_programming.md

 ## Conditional probability table (CPT)

 In statistics, the conditional probability table (CPT) is defined for a set of discrete (not independent) random variables to demonstrate marginal probability of a single variable with respect to the others.
-In previous example, CPT table might look like this:
+In our previous example, CPT table might look like this:
 ![cpt](usage/programming_guide/cpt.png)

-Using CPT table, one can answer questions, such as: "What is the probability that it is raining, given the grass is wet?" or “What is a probability of sprinkler being turned on giving the grass is wet” or “What is a probability of grass being wet giving it is raining” …
+Using CPT table, one can answer questions such as: "What is the probability that it is raining, given that the grass is wet?" or “What is the probability of the sprinkler being turned on giving that the grass is wet” or “What is the probability of the grass being wet giving thatnit is raining” …

-One might even go further and introduce cloudy weather or humidity as variables for the same problem, like in the example below:
+One might even go further and introduce cloudy weather or humidity as variables into the same problem, like in the example below:

 ![cpt](usage/programming_guide/cpt_2.jpeg)

 # Waylay abstractions on top of Bayesian network
-In default SaaS offering, the waylay designer models only the independent random variables – which we call a sensor, while the conditional dependencies are only modelled using CPT (so in the picture above, relation sprinkler<-rain would not be possible).
+In our default SaaS offering, the waylay designer models only the independent random variables – which we call sensors, while the conditional dependencies are only modelled using CPT (so in the picture above, the relation sprinkler<-rain would not be possible).
-Also, in SaaS offering, the conditional dependencies are expressed using “simplified” CPT table (where we only create zeros and ones in the table), which we call __gates__.
+Also, in our SaaS offering, the conditional dependencies are expressed using “simplified” CPT table (where we only create zeros and ones in the table), which we call __gates__.

 __Actuations__ are simple functional calls (fire and forget) associated with outcomes (observations) of either sensors or gates – which must be completely observed (posterior probability is 1) – meaning the sensor has returned the state or gate is in one of the states with posterior probability 1.

 {{% alert info %}}
-For instance the rule: *send SMS (actuation) in case that the weather condition (sensor) is storm (state)*, would be modelled with only one sensor, without gates, where actuator is attached to the weather sensor.
+For instance the rule: *send SMS (actuation) in case that the weather condition (sensor) is storm (state)*, would be modelled with only one sensor, without gates, where the actuator is attached to the weather sensor.
 {{% /alert %}}
 ![cpt](usage/programming_guide/storm.png)

 # Waylay Sensors and Actuators
-In waylay, the random variable (node) is a sensor that encapsulates a particular random variable that can be observed via attached sensor function.
+In waylay, the random variable (node) is a sensor that encapsulates a particular random variable that can be observed via the attached sensor function.
 For every node, there are three groups of settings:

 * __Settings that control when the sensor will be executed__: by polling, execute on data stream using the resource concept, execute on the task tick (polling/cron…), sequence number, state change from another sensor triggering the execution etc.
 * __Settings that control how long the sensor information is valid__ (eviction by time or by resetObservation flag - which would simply reset the observed node just before the sensor function executes)